lordmulder/DynamicAudioNormalizer/README.md

 Furthermore, note that – unless you are using the *static* build of the Dynamic Audio Normalizer – the VST plug-in DLL, i.e. <tt>DynamicAudioNormalizerVST.dll</tt>, also requires the Dynamic Audio Normalizer *core* library, i.e. <tt>DynamicAudioNormalizerAPI.dll</tt>.
 This means that the *core* library **must** be made available to the VST host *in addition* to the VST plug-in itself.
 Otherwise, loading the VST plug-in DLL is going to fail!
 Copying the *core* library to the same directory, where the VST plug-in DLL, is located generally is **not** sufficient.
 Instead, the *core* library must be located in one of those directories that are checked for additional DLL dependencies (see [**here**](http://msdn.microsoft.com/en-us/library/windows/desktop/ms682586%28v=vs.85%29.aspx#standard_search_order_for_desktop_applications) for details).
 Therefore, it is *recommended* to copy the <tt>DynamicAudioNormalizerAPI.dll</tt> file into the same directory where the VST host's "main" executable (EXE file) is located.

 **Important:** Please note that Dynamic Audio Normalizer VST plug-in uses the VST interface version 2.x, which is the most widely supported VST version at this time.
 VST interface version 3.x is *not* currently used, supported or required.
-Also note that *32-Bit* (x86) VST host application can only work with *32-Bit* VST plug-ins and, similarly, *64-Bit* (AMD64/Intel64) VST host application can only work with *64-Bit* VST plug-ins.
+Also note that *32-Bit* (x86) VST host application can <u>only</u> work with *32-Bit* VST plug-ins and, similarly, *64-Bit* (AMD64/Intel64) VST host application can <u>only</u> work with *64-Bit* VST plug-ins.
 Depending on the "bitness" of your individual VST host application, always the suitable VST plug-in DLL file, 32- or 64-Bit, must be chosen!

 ### Known VST Limitations ###